itsadityasai/Grump/README.md

 ### Using --skip

-_Before you jump in, let me just say that crunch is a wordlist generator, it is the program that is piping output in this scenario.
+_In the following examples, please note that crunch is a wordlist generator that is piping output in this scenario.
 The same logic applies if you're using `type wordlist.txt` or any other password supply method._

 Say you run this command and get an output like this: